Cardiac Arrest (TV series): Homophobia

-When the media reveals that James has AIDS, Raj is sympathetic and unsurprised by the revelation of James' sexuality, saying merely that he assumes James acquired HIV via "unprotected sex with an infected woman... or man."
+When the media reveals that James is HIV positive, Raj is sympathetic and unsurprised by the revelation of James' sexuality, saying merely that he assumes James acquired HIV via "unprotected sex with an infected woman... or man."
 He then goes on to explain that he has known for some time and knows that James had to be secretive given the pervasive homophobia of the medical system and community.
 James is later falsely accused of child abuse after a man who recognised him from media coverage of his infection sees him feeling for a pulse in his son's leg.
 The father is openly and aggressively homophobic.

 Junior doctors

 In an early scene, we see several junior doctors smoking in the doctors' office, and Claire commenting that soon someone will say it gives you cancer.
 This is just one scene where doctors are depicted as acting very far from their cherished public persona.

 Andrew is rapidly seen as being the most put-upon person in the hospital.
 Nurses will not flush venous lines: Andrew must do it.
 Porters will not transport blood specimens: Andrew must do it.
 Every menial job seems to default to him, and he rapidly runs out of patience.
 After three days of continuous duty, Andrew is speaking to a patient's family, breaking bad news.
 One male relative stands up to Andrew in a threatening manner and says "What sort of doctor are you?
 You couldn't even be bothered to shave before you came to work today!"